lachlan-waugh/6447/slides/content/week02.md

 ---

 ## stack canaries
-They save the day and make everything impossible to crack! :)
+they save the day and make overflows impossible

-* a random value placed between the user buffers and [ER]IP
+* a random value between the user buffers and [ER]IP
 * if the value of that canary changes during execution, the program will abort
 * this is what the `__stack_chk_fail()` thing is in some of the source code you'll have read